 After completing the WCS as described in Sections 2 and 3, WPWMA shall compile the data and prepare a Municipal Solid Waste or Construction and Demolition Debris composition using the following method:

-Combine the weights of each material type recovered (see Table K-1) from the Initial, Primary and Secondary Sorts.
+Combine the weights of each material type recovered from the Initial, Primary and Secondary Sorts.

 Compile the results of the Hand Sort and develop the relative composition of the material that was hand sorted.
 The relative composition shall be determined by dividing the weight of each material type recovered by the total weight of materials selected for the Hand Sort.